 In 2014, PZU received an award from Compliance Association Poland (Stowarzyszenie Compliance Polska).
 This prestigious award in the "Best compliance on the Polish financial market" category was granted by Compliance Association Poland, for the first time on the Polish market.
-The jury assessed PZU as a credible and reliable organization which is guided by ethical values and has an effective compliance system spent on the statutory tasks of the PZU Fundation donations given by PZU Group for socially-relevant purposes follow if a fraud is detected, and most of all, things to do to prevent fraud;
+The jury assessed PZU as a credible and reliable organization which is guided by ethical values and has an effective compliance system behaviour that is not tolerated in PZU, and that should be treated as fraud, identifies procedures for employees to follow if a fraud is detected, and most of all, things to do to prevent fraud;